AyazKaan/Discord-AO-DevChat/README.md

 ## Features

-- Relay messages between InterstellarChat and Discord
+- Relay messages between GalacticRoom and Discord
 - Rate limiting to prevent spam
 - Fun and interactive commands like `!joke` and `!quote`
 - Themed logging and messages for an engaging experience